dortania/GPU-Buyers-Guide/modern-gpus/intel-gpu.md

 #### Highest Supported OS: Big Sur (11)
 #### Initial Supported OS: Lion (10.7)

-Regarding the HD 4000, it's completely native though no longer supported with macOS Monterey.
+The HD4000 is supported natively up to macOS Big Sur, with support dropped in macOS Monterey.
 Note that you must be using an Ivy Bridge-compatible SMBIOS.
-The HD 2500, on the other hand, only has partial support in Mojave for quick sync features, but hardware acceleration is unsupported, so you will need a compatible dGPU for display purposes.
+The HD 2500, on the other hand, only has partial support in Mojave for quick sync features.
+As the HD 2500 does not support hardware acceleration, you will need a compatible dGPU for display purposes.

 Supported iGPUs: